 Your clients are mostly kids who acquired the neurological disorder from birth or several years after that.
-Developmental disorders are attributable to cognitive impairment, physical impairment, or both.
-These intellectual disability and developmental disorders manifest during the developmental period from birth to early adulthood, and are likely to continue indefinitely,” explains Clarissa Kripke, M.D. of the University of California.
+Developmental disabilities are attributable to cognitive impairment, physical impairment, or both.
+These intellectual disabilities and progressive disabilities manifest during the growth period from birth to early adulthood, and are likely to continue indefinitely,” explains Clarissa Kripke, M.D. of the University of California.

 It does not help that most developmental disabilities or progressive disorders are incurable.
 It’s hard to decide if that is because the conditions are too complex to resolve or if there’s only a little research being done on those disorders.
 The outcome is that the children who have the disorders mentioned above usually need to stay in therapy for years.
-A syndrome that is developmental generally take a longer time to manage, and this might ruin the person’s childhood life.
+A syndrome generally takes a long time to manage, and this might ruin the person’s childhood life.

-The CDC or Centers for Disease Control and other national institutes explains the disease control and prevention of this type of health condition is long-term progress.
-Thus, parents and health providers must work together to providing other children with the best hope and example of prevention.
+The CDC or Centers for Disease Control and other national institutes explains that disease control and prevention of this type of health condition is long-term progress.
+Thus, parents and health providers must work together to provide other children with the best hope and example of prevention.

-Unfortunately, though it might be difficult, especially for those children with down syndrome and are often dealing with prenatal exposure, some experts suggest that they undergo specific developmental milestones remedies such as occupational therapy.
+Unfortunately, though it might be difficult, especially for those children with Down syndrome who are often dealing with prenatal exposure, some experts suggest that they undergo specific milestones remedies such as occupational therapy.

-Nonetheless, if you are new at giving counseling to someone with these types of disorders that affects developmental milestones, check out the following tips.
+Nonetheless, if you are new at giving counseling to someone with these types of disorders that affect developmental milestones, check out the following tips.

 - Earn Their Trust